citizenyves/NLP-Sentiment-Analysis-BERT/README.md

-# Language Model - BERT
+# Sentiment Analysis with BERT

 This project is about the sentiment analysis for movie reviews using BERT, one of language models.